Dansk Esperanto Íslenska

 Computers will never fully replace human translators, but they can already

-speed up and facilitate the translators’ work considerably, at least when
+speed up and facilitate the work of translators considerably, at least when

 the text is limited to specific subject fields or with other limitations